Overhead Crane and Hoist Inspections, Missouri, Illinois, Indiana, Kansas, Arkansas, Mississippi, Nebraska, Tennessee, Kentucky, Iowa, and Oklahoma

 B-30.17 Overhead & Gantrys (Underhung Hoists) B-30.18 Stackers

 B-30.21 Manually Lever Operated Hoists

-While monthly and annual inspections are a great way to have professionals ensure safe use of overhead cranes, crane function can change daily.
-Wire ropes could wear, limit switches could fail, and wear could eventually catch up with a crane depending on use.
+While monthly and annual inspections are a great way to have professionals ensure safe use of overhead cranes, its function can change daily.
+Wire ropes could wear, limit switches could fail, and normal wear could eventually catch up and damage the structure and components depending on use.